DETAILED ACTION

 [Equation 2b]

-Regarding Claims 3-11, it is acknowledged that Park does not describe the process/hybrid catalyst features of these claims; however, there is no record evidence establishing that the recited process necessarily provides a different product vis-à-vis Park’s ethylene/1-hexene copolymer.
-Note that the difference in olefinic polymer preparation, to be of patentable significance, must result in a substantially different product than that obtained by the prior art process.
+Regarding Claims 3 and 7-11, it is acknowledged that Park does not describe the process/hybrid catalyst features of these claims; however, there is no record evidence establishing that the recited process parameters necessarily yield a different product vis-à-vis Park's ethylene/1-hexene copolymer as discussed above.
+Accordingly, any difference in the claimed olefinic polymer preparation has not been shown to be of patentable significance such that the resulting product differs substantially from that obtained by the prior art.
 See MPEP § 2113.

 Conclusion